Israelis march, bask in pro-US fervour ahead of embassy move - Journal du Cameroun

-Israelis basked in national pride and pro-American fervour on Sunday as tens of thousands participated in a Jerusalem march, a day ahead of the controversial US embassy move to the disputed city.
+Israelis basked in national pride and pro-American fervour Sunday as tens of thousands marched in Jerusalem, a day ahead of the controversial US embassy move to the disputed city.

 They arrived in Israel on Sunday.